pylbm/pylbm/README.rst

 We choose the D'Humières formalism to describe the problem.
 You can have complex geometry with a set of simple shape like circle, sphere, ...

-pylbm performs the numerical scheme using Cython, Pythran or Numba from the scheme and the domain given by the user. pylbm has MPI support with mpi4py.
+pylbm performs the numerical scheme using Cython, NumPy or Loo.py from the scheme and the domain given by the user.
+Pythran and Numba wiil be available soon. pylbm has MPI support with mpi4py.

 Installation
 ============